Embassy of Russia, Tel Aviv: Background

 The Russian Empire established the Russian Consulate General in Jerusalem in December 1858.

-During WWI, the Russians and Ottomans were at war with each other, and as such the Russian delegation at the consulate was forced to relocate to Egypt.
+During World War I, the Russians and Ottomans were at war with each other, and as such the Russian delegation at the consulate was forced to relocate to Egypt.
 Following the October Revolution in 1917, the Soviets assumed all control over Russian foreign affairs.
 Due to their enmity against the British Empire, they did not view British control of Mandatory Palestine highly, and therefore did not reopen this consulate.

 History

 The Soviet Union officially recognized Israel on May 17, 1948, and subsequently opened its embassy in Israel a month later.
 That embassy was located at the Levin House, which is still nicknamed the "Russian Embassy House" today.

 In 1953, the Attack on the Soviet Legation in Tel Aviv was carried out by the anti-Soviet Jewish organization Kingdom of Israel.
 This incident significantly soured relations between the two nations, though diplomatic relations still continued for the time.
 The embassy was relocated later that year to Ramat Gan, and remained until the Six-Day War in 1967, which officially severed diplomatic relations between the two.

 A thaw took place under the leadership of Mikhail Gorbachev.
 A consular mission was established in August 1987, and on 30 September 1990 this resulted in the opening of consulates, and the appointment of a consul general.
 On 3 January 1991 diplomatic relations were officially restored, and on 18 October 1991 the consulate general was upgraded to an embassy.
 Alexander Bovin was appointed as the new ambassador, and presented his credentials on 23 December 1991.
 The current embassy is on HaYarkon Street.

 On 24 February 2022, hundreds of Israelis gathered outside the Russian embassy to oppose the Russian invasion of Ukraine, where they denounced Putin and called on the Israeli government to give a tougher stance.
 Similar protests again occurred in early March as demonstrators called on the government to accept more Ukrainian refugees and send military support to Ukraine, including Israel's Iron Dome defense systems.